-‘World’s Hottest Nurse’ Lauren Drain Flaunts Shapely Thighs & Toned Abs In Unzipped Daisy Dukes
+'World's Hottest Nurse' Lauren Drain Flaunts Shapely Thighs & Toned Abs In Unzipped Daisy Dukes

 Lauren Drain put on a sexy display in a casual outfit while showing off her gym-honed figure.
 The model shared a sultry new upload to her Instagram feed on January 29, and her fans have been loving the sight.

 Lauren chose Las Vegas, Nevada, as the location for her latest photoshoot.
-She stood in an empty room with white walls, and a wood door in the corner.
-The photo was snapped from the ground, giving the illusion that Lauren’s thighs were as big as her waist — something that the fitness coach mentioned in her caption.
+She stood in an empty room with white walls and a wood door in the corner.
+The photo was snapped from a low angle, giving the illusion that Lauren's thighs were as big as her waist — something that the fitness coach mentioned in her caption.
 She popped her hip to the side, gave peace signs, and smiled for the camera.

-Lauren wore a sexy outfit that highlighted her fit figure.
-Her racy look included a tiny bikini top with a plunging neckline that showed off her cleavage.
-The garment featured a set of small cups with cut-outs on the bottom that revealed a tease of underboob.
-They connected to thin strings that fit snugly on her toned shoulders.
-Her skimpy outfit showcased Lauren’s rock-hard abs, which have been the results of her intense training program.
+Lauren wore a sexy outfit which highlighted her fit figure.
+Her racy look included a tiny bikini top with a plunging neckline that revealed her cleavage.
+The garment featured a set of small cups with cutouts on the bottom teasing a bit of underboob.
+Thin straps went over her toned shoulders.
+Her skimpy outfit showcased Lauren's rock-hard abs, which have been the result of her intense training program.

 She teamed the look with a pair of trendy dark-wash Daisy Dukes.
-They had frayed legholes that cut off high on her stems, leaving her shapely thighs in full view.
+They had frayed edges and cut off high on her legs, leaving her shapely thighs in full view.
 Lauren left the shorts unzipped to reveal that she was wearing a pair of matching bikini bottoms.

-She wore her hair styled in a high and flirty ponytail that spilled over her shoulders and back.
-Lauren kept her accessories basic, sporting a woven bracelet on one wrist and a tied one on the opposite.

 "I think you're incredible looking from head to toes," one fan remarked, adding a few flames to the end of their comment.

-“Camera angles can be an interesting art.
-You look amazing,” a second complimented.
+"Camera angles can be an interesting art.
+You look amazing," a second person complimented.

 "Any angle of you is great.
 Those thighs tho," a third commented alongside a few red hearts.